 Note: some (but not all) city and county laws are included below.
 Always check with your local governmental bodies for additional ordinances specific to your area.

 a) A driveway or approach road constructed under permit within a highway right-of-way is the property of the state, but all cost and liability arising from the construction, operation, or maintenance of a driveway or approach road is at the sole expense of those lands served.
 The department is not obligated to change its maintenance practices to accommodate a driveway or approach road constructed under a permit, or to incur any additional expense removing snow berms or other obstructions from a driveway or approach road within a right-of-way resulting from the department’s activities, or activities.

-Property owners should maintain their driveways and the approach roads to their properties.
+Property owners are required to maintain their driveways and in most areas, the approach roads to their properties.